-Cavalier County will be conducting the November 3, 2020 General Election as a mail ballot election with one (1) physical polling location.
+Cavalier County will be conducting the June 11, 2024 Primary Election as a mail ballot election with one (1) physical polling location.
 The authority for a County Commission to conduct mail ballot elections is authorized by North Dakota Century Code, Chapter 16.1-11.1-01.
 A mail ballot election requires at least one physical polling location and for the County Auditor to mail absentee ballot applications to all active voters that have not previously applied for an absentee ballot that year.
 Absentee ballots are only sent to citizens that have completed an application that has been verified by the Cavalier County Auditor’s Office.

-Although a mail ballot election is typically referred to as “Vote by Mail,” there are several ways to submit a ballot for the November 2020 General Election:
+Although a mail ballot election is typically referred to as “Vote by Mail,” there are several ways to submit a ballot for the June 2024 Primary Election:

-- Return an absentee ballot via secure ballot box by 5 pm CT on November 2, 2020.
-Ballot box is located at the Cavalier County Courthouse – Door 1, 901 3rd Street, Langdon, ND
+- Return an absentee ballot via secure drop box by 5:00 pm CT on June 10, 2024.
+Drop box is located at the Cavalier County Courthouse – Door 1, 901 3rd Street, Langdon, ND

 Important dates for the public to be aware of:

-- Absentee ballot applications (green postcards) will be mailed to all active voters in Cavalier County that have not previously applied for a November ballot.
-If an individual does not receive an application in the mail and is unsure if they have already applied for one, they should contact the Auditor’s Office at 701-256-2229.
+- Absentee ballot applications (green postcards) will be mailed to all active voters in Cavalier County.
+If an individual does not receive an application in the mail, they should contact the Auditor’s Office at 701-256-2229.

 - Ballots returned via mail must be postmarked by this date.
 This does NOT mean put it in the mail that day.
-If a ballot is mailed ON November 2nd, there is no guarantee that it will be postmarked that same day.
-If mailing on the 2nd, it is advised for the voter to go to a post office and asked for a hand stamp of the postmark for that day.
-It is recommended to return a ballot via USPS at least two weeks before the election; if submitting your ballot within two weeks of the election, it is recommended to use a ballot box.
+If a ballot is mailed ON June 10th, there is no guarantee that it will be postmarked that same day.
+If mailing on June 10th, it is advised for the voter to go to a post office and asked for a hand stamp of the postmark for that day.
+It is recommended to return a ballot via USPS at least two weeks before the election; if submitting your ballot within two weeks of the election, it is recommended to use the secure drop box.

-- Ballots returned via secure ballot box must be deposited by 5 pm CT
+- Ballots returned via secure drop box must be deposited by 5:00 pm CT

 - Ballots returned in person to the Auditor’s Office must be received by 4:30 pm CT